gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 In the example above there is just one list to draw.
 This works because all the objects are opaque.
-If we want to draw transpaent objects though they must be drawn back to front with the furthest objects appearing first.
+If we want to draw transpaent objects though they must be drawn back to front with the furthest objects getting drawn first.
 On the other hand, for speed, for opaque objects we want to draw front to back, that's because the DEPTH_TEST means that the GPU will not execute our fragment shader for any pixels that would be behind other things. so we want to draw the stuff in front first.